-- Be willing to listen to the other person (the social worker, the GP) and hear what they have to say and why. - Be willing to compromise on the things that you can live without (see the section on 'Influencing and negotiating'). - Believe in yourself and treat yourself with the respect that you show others. - Know your own needs (see the section on 'Reflecting on how you think') and take some time to appreciate the possible needs of others.
+- Be willing to listen to the other person (the social worker, the GP) and hear what they have to say and why. - Be willing to compromise on the things that you can live without (see the section on negotiation). - Believe in yourself and treat yourself with the respect that you show others. - Know your own needs (see the section on self-awareness) and take some time to appreciate the possible needs of others.